 Tone Freaks Rejoice!
-The SUBWAY D-800 is the next step in the MESA Bass Amp Bloodline.
-A tone dripping powerhouse that's both compact and lightweight, packaged to go the distance with features and control over the entire bass spectrum makes it an iconic step forward in bass amplification.
-The SUBWAY D-800 is handcrafted in Petaluma, California, U.S.A.
+The SUBWAY D-800+ is the next step in the MESA Bass Amp Bloodline.
+A tone dripping powerhouse that's both compact and lightweight, packaged to go the distance with features, packaging and control over the entire bass spectrum makes it an iconic step forward in bass amplification.
+The SUBWAY D-800+ is built in Petaluma, CA with the World's Finest Materials.

-FRONT VIEW: SUBWAY® D-800TM
+FRONT VIEW: SUBWAY® D-800+

-REAR VIEW: SUBWAY® D-800TA
+REAR VIEW: SUBWAY® D-800+TM